brndnmtthws/ijulia-marathon/README.md

 docker run -d -p 8998:8998 quantumobject/docker-ijulia

+run the after install script to increase security :

+docker exec -it container_id /sbin/after_install

+now you can check your ijulia at https://host:8998/    if after_install was not run the check http://...

 to access the container from server running docker :

 docker exec -it container_id /bin/bash